JVAdams/artiFISHal/Vignette.md

 	S      3648  54.411041 0.06080000 0.00090685069
 	Total 63940 773.730202 1.06566667 0.01289550337

 Look at the fish population that you just simulated.
-Each row represents a single fish.
+Each row represents a single individual fish.
-Columns describe the fish group, location, and fish size.
+Columns describe the group, location, and size of the fish.

 	head(myfish$Fish)